seanpmaxwell/jet-validators/README.md

 #### `isValidArray`

-Makes sure that every value in an array, is contained in the validator array.
+Ensures every value in an array is contained in the validator array.
 Accepts optional `minLength`/`maxLength` arguments as well.

-**NOTE:** this does not validate anything in regards to duplicates.
-Just that the argument is an array and every value present is allowed.
+**Note:** This does not validate duplicates.
+It only checks that the argument is an array and every value present is allowed.

 > Please see the test [isValidArray](./test/complex.test.ts#L88) for a full example.